Climate Jargon

 Blackout: When part or all of an electric grid stops delivering power to customers

-Bunker fuel: Thick, heavy, inexpensive oil burned in ship engines
+Bunker fuel: Cheap dirty oil burned in ship engines

-Cap and trade: When governments put a declining cap on greenhouse gases, then companies buy and sell allowances under that cap
+Cap and trade: When governments put a declining cap on climate pollution, then companies buy and sell allowances under that cap

 Carbon capture: Removing carbon dioxide released at the source

-Carbon Capture and Storage (CCS): Carbon capture plus carbon sequestration
+Carbon Capture and Storage (CCS): Carbon capture plus storing carbon dioxide for a very long time

-Carbon credit: One metric ton of carbon dioxide equivalent reduced, avoided, or removed from the air
+Carbon credit: One ton of carbon dioxide or equivalent climate pollution, removed or kept out of the air

 Carbon cycle: How carbon moves between living things, water, air, soil, and underground

-Carbon dioxide (CO2): Main greenhouse gas causing global warming and climate change
+Carbon dioxide (CO2): Main climate pollution gas causing global overheating and climate change

-Carbon dioxide equivalent (CO2e): How much a gas increases global warming compared to carbon dioxide
+Carbon dioxide equivalent (CO2e): How much a gas increases global overheating compared to carbon dioxide

 Carbon dioxide removal: Taking carbon dioxide out of the air

-Carbon footprint: Carbon dioxide equivalent released into the air by someone or something
+Carbon footprint: Climate pollution released by someone or something

-Carbon intensity: Amount of carbon released per unit of fuel or energy
+Carbon intensity: Amount of climate pollution released per unit of fuel or energy

-Carbon neutral: When greenhouse gases released equal greenhouse gases removed and stored
+Carbon neutral: When climate pollution released equals carbon dioxide removed and stored

-Carbon price: Putting a price on greenhouse gases so that a free market can reduce climate change
+Carbon price: Putting a price on climate pollution so that a free market can reduce climate change

-Carbon sequestration: Storing carbon for a very long time to reduce climate change
+Carbon sequestration: Storing carbon dioxide for a very long time to reduce climate change

-Carbon uptake: Carbon dioxide absorbed by plants or the ocean
+Carbon uptake: Carbon dioxide absorbed by a carbon sink

 Chlorofluorocarbons (CFCs): Family of chemicals that harm the ozone layer